StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Description**: The ratio of the loading rate slowdown when Data Ingestion Slowdown is triggered.
 - **Introduced in**: v3.2.0

 Data loading tasks consist of two phases: data writing and data committing (COMMIT).
 Data Ingestion Slowdown is achieved by delaying data committing.
-The slowdown ratio is calculated with the following formula: `(compaction_score - lake_ingest_slowdown_threshold) * lake_ingest_slowdown_ratio`.
-For example, if the data writing phase takes 5 minutes, `lake_ingest_slowdown_ratio` is 0.1, and the Compaction Score is 10 higher than `lake_ingest_slowdown_threshold`, the delay in data committing time is `5 * 10 * 0.1 = 5` minutes, which is equivalent to doubling the average loading speed.
+The delay ratio is calculated using the following formula: `(compaction_score - lake_ingest_slowdown_threshold) * lake_ingest_slowdown_ratio`.
+For example, if the data writing phase takes 5 minutes, `lake_ingest_slowdown_ratio` is 0.1, and the Compaction Score is 10 higher than `lake_ingest_slowdown_threshold`, the delay in data committing time is `5 * 10 * 0.1 = 5` minutes, which means the average loading speed is halved.

 > **Note**
 >